conda/conda-dot-org/blog/2026-06-25-bridging-conda-and-pypi-ecosystems.md

 Packages installed through conda-pypi appear in the regular dependency list rather than in a separate pip section.
 When another user recreates the environment, conda can resolve and install the complete package set through the same workflow.

 Conda 26.5 also introduced native multi platform lockfile support, allowing an environment containing both conda and PyPI packages to be locked for Linux, macOS, and Windows in a single file.
-[Learn more about lockfile support in conda CLI →](https://conda.github.io/conda-lockfiles/)
+[Learn more about lockfile support in conda CLI](https://conda.github.io/conda-lockfiles/)

 For example: